Children missing education

 How to translate this page.

-Cheshire East’s Education Welfare Service works with schools and other agencies to identify and support children and young people who are missing, or at risk of missing education.
+Cheshire East’s Attendance and Children Out Of School Service works with schools and other agencies to identify, locate and support children and young people who are missing, or at risk of missing education.

 Children of compulsory school age who are:

-- Identified as having been out of any educational provision for a substantial period of time (4 weeks)
+- identified as having been out of any educational provision for a substantial period of time and are not living in the family home

 There are a number of reasons, including: